laforge49/asynchronous-entities/ae-vault/1wiki/11153-structure-type.md

 - map
 - mapmap
-- mapvec
-- vec or
+- mapvec or
-- vecmap.
+- vec.

 For example, when the structure type is mapvec, then the value assigned to the gem name when used as a key is a map whose values are vectors.